Joe Kirk: Radio career

-Kirk was a regular voice actor on Abbott and Costello's radio show during World War II and the postwar era of the 1940s.
-In addition to his ongoing—and best-known—role as Mr. Bacciagalupe, the highly excitable Italian neighbor, Kirk played many other bit parts on the show as well.
+Kirk was a regular supporting player on Abbott and Costello's radio show during World War II and the postwar era of the 1940s.
+He was heard in various bit parts, including in a recurring closing gag as an audience member who heckles Costello.

-As Mr. Bacciagalupe, Kirk spoke with a thick Sicilian-American accent; his surname as well was pronounced in the Sicilian manner and not in proper Italian.
-When excited, Mr. Bacciagalupe frequently made improvized asides in the Italian language, which were obviously appreciated by many in the audience.
-Lou Costello, who was Italian-American himself, also understood these side remarks, and sometimes could not stay in character but laughed along as well.

 Television career

-In 1952 Kirk brought the popular role of Mr. Bacciagalupe to the television version of The Abbott and Costello Show.
+Kirk played Mr. Bacciagalupe and others on the duo's appearances on The Colgate Comedy Hour and then on the television version of The Abbott and Costello Show.
 Kirk's friendly, mustachioed character held a variety of jobs.
 At various points in the show, he was a barber, grocer, fruit vendor, ice cream vendor, peanut vendor, bakery owner and music store salesman.
+As Mr. Bacciagalupe, Kirk spoke with a thick Sicilian-American accent; his surname as well was pronounced in the Sicilian manner and not in proper Italian.
+When excited, Mr. Bacciagalupe frequently made improvized asides in the Italian language.
+Lou Costello, who was Italian-American himself, also understood these side remarks, and sometimes broke character and laughed along as well.

 In the episodes featuring his character, Mr. Bacciagalupe would often show impatience with the indecision portrayed by Lou Costello, whom he called by his Sicilian name, Luigi.
 As he "lost his temperature", Mr. Bacciagalupe would lapse into broken Italian phrases and increasingly animated gesticulation to express his frustration.
 Sometimes he would find his place of business wrecked by Abbott and Costello's antics; at other times he would confound them completely and they would retreat in confusion as he crowed in triumph.

 Kirk's Mr. Bacciagalupe character appeared in 15 of the 26 episodes in the show's first season, 1952–53.
 In all, he appeared in 19 episodes of the show's 52 total episodes through its end in 1954.